 The other component of the first step is to write it down.
 I love introducing people to one of the best friends they will ever find— a piece of paper… because “A Piece of Paper Always Listens.”
 A piece of paper can support you on your path to finding yourself, your path to finding God, your inner voice of intuition, whatever path your life is calling you towards.
 In class or one-to-one, we use a second exercise that incorporates writing in support of learning to love ourselves along the healing journey.
 We take one negative thought at a time and replace it with a positive affirmation.
 In this way, we learn to make friends with our Inner Critic, control its volume, discover its wisdom, and no longer tolerate its abuse.
 We look at the wounds we’ve held on to, how we’ve allowed them to define our story, and work to begin the process of rewriting our stories.
 These shifts allow us to look at our dreams, and I encourage people to look at their dreams as part of their healing journey, not as a destination.

-Let’s start YOUR healing journey.
+Let’s continue or start YOUR healing journey.